 True False True False

-- The output of the first if the condition is “True” as both list1 and list2 are empty lists.
+- The output of the first case, if the condition is “True” as both list1 and list2 are empty lists

-This shows list1 and list2 refer to different objects.
+This shows that list1 and list2 refer to different objects.

 The difference between == and is operators in Python